Taiwan–United States relations: ROC recognition period

-As the Korean War broke out, the United States resumed military aid to the ROC and sent the US Navy's Seventh Fleet into the Taiwan Strait.
+As the Korean War broke out in 1950, the United States resumed military aid to the ROC and sent the US Navy's Seventh Fleet into the Taiwan Strait.
 US military presence in Taiwan consisted of the Military Assistance Advisory Group (MAAG) and the United States Taiwan Defense Command (USTDC).
 Other notable units included the 327th Air Division.
-United States military, technical, and economic aid to Taiwan further increased after China's entry into the Korean War in late October 1950.
-United States General Douglas MacArthur described Taiwan as an unsinkable aircraft carrier and visited the island during the war.
+United States military, technical, and economic aid to Taiwan increased following China's entry into the Korean War in late October 1950.
+United States General Douglas MacArthur described Taiwan as an "unsinkable aircraft carrier" and visited the island during the war.

-Until the US formally recognized the People's Republic of China in 1979, Washington provided ROC with financial grants based on the Foreign Assistance Act, Mutual Security Act, and Act for International Development enacted by the US Congress.
+Until the U.S. formally recognized the People's Republic of China in 1979, the U.S. had provided ROC with financial grants based on the Foreign Assistance Act, Mutual Security Act, and Act for International Development enacted by the US Congress.
 Taiwan became a top recipient of United States aid in the following years.

-After their defeat in the Chinese Civil War, parts of the Republic of China army had retreated south and crossed the border into Burma.
-The United States supported these ROC forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
-The Burmese government protested and international pressure increased.
-Beginning in 1953, several rounds of withdrawals of the ROC forces and their families were carried out.
-In 1960, joint military action by PRC and Burma expelled the remaining ROC forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

-During a 1953 visit to Taiwan, Vice President Richard Nixon stated that the United States would help turn Taiwan into an anticommunist military and cultural bastion.
+During a visit to Taiwan in 1953, U.S. Vice President Richard Nixon stated that the United States would support the development of Taiwan as an anti-communist military and cultural stronghold.
+The Sino-American Mutual Defense Treaty was signed between the US and ROC in 1954 and lasted until 1979.
 In 1954, the United States began providing significant funding for education in Taiwan, including to attract overseas Chinese.
 These efforts also helped the KMT to consolidate its power on Taiwan.

-The Sino-American Mutual Defense Treaty was signed between the US and ROC in 1954 and lasted until 1979.
+However, persistent mistrust of the United States plagued Chiang Kai-shek since World War II and lasted into his rule in Taiwan, driven by the perceived possible abandonment since the loss of mainland China, inconsistent support and Washington's shifting Cold War priorities.
+Chiang even suspected that the United States was plotting to overthrow him with the help of his closest associates or with leftists and Taiwanese independence activists.
+The Sun Li-jen incident was a prominent example of Chiang's paranoia, as Sun, a KMT general who was educated at the American Virginia Military Institute, was accused of working with the CIA to remove Chiang from power.

+On 24 May 1957, an angry mob stormed and sacked the U.S. Embassy and Information Service in Taipei, triggered by the acquittal of U.S. Army Sergeant Robert G. Reynolds for killing a Taiwanese citizen.
+The unrest caused significant damage, injuring 11 foreign nationals and 62 policemen and compelled the Chiang Kai-shek government to express profound regret for the rare anti-American protest.